amolkharche13/stackstate-docs/setup/security/authentication/single_password.md

 # Single password

 Out of the box, SUSE Observability is configured with a single password configuration, [configured during installation](/k8s-suse-rancher-prime.md#installation).
-This authenticates users with a single, randomly generated password created by the `sus-observability-values` chart.
+This authenticates users with a single, randomly generated password created by the `suse-observability-values` chart.
 The password value can be found as comment in the generated `suse-observability-values/templates/baseConfig_values.yaml`.

 This setup provisions an admin user with the generated password